shailendra24sahu/Prediction-of-power-generation-and-fault-detection./README.md

 # Prediction-of-power-generation-and-fault-detection.
-Prediction of power generation of a solar power plant and fault detection/need of maintenance of equipment used.
+A Machine learning model for prediction of power generation in a solar power plant.
+And fault detection with the help of Linear model and data visualization.